erickarroyo1/topflightapps/README.md

 # AWS ECS Deployment with Terraform and Docker

-This repository demonstrates the deployment of a simple application using Amazon ECS, Terraform, and Docker.
-The application consists of a basic Nginx web server container that displays a message.
+This repository demonstrates the deployment of a simple application using Amazon ECS, RDS, Terraform, and Docker.
+The application consists of a basic flask app using python.
+It is deployed into a container that displays a message and retrieve the current value of the database.
+The RDS Data is inserted at the 1st called to a microservice and is ony one execution.
 It involves creating a VPC, an RDS database, an ECS cluster, and deploying the application container.
 Security best practices are followed to ensure proper access control, networking, and endpoint protection.

 ## Steps